guardian/commercial-playground/solid-ads/README.md

 A simple ad rendering app that allows commercial to try quick experiments

-Currently a React app with component based ads.
+This is a SolidJS port of a React app with component based ads.